-I have a divergent way of thinking, a certain manner of mood, a cyclic emotional pattern with a name given it by the culture I live – “bipolar disorder”.
-For me, this pattern is sometimes mental illness, because my thoughts and actions can become harmful for me and for others around me.
+I have bipolar disorder, type II.
+For me, this pattern sometimes manifests as mental illness, because my thoughts and actions can become harmful for me and for others around me.
 This is the depression phase which can manifest as anxiety, oppressive sadness and pain, anger, and suicidal thoughts.
 Other times, bipolar is not making me sick, it’s making me a powerful creator.
 When this is happening, I can literally do anything I think of.

 And I can think of an awful lot.

 I’m not given to the kind of mental delusions where running naked down the street is likely to be an issue for me – so far.
 But even if that were to happen, if I became that ill, I would still be worthy and beautiful.
 I probably wouldn’t think so at the time, or those feelings of self-harm might come later, but mentally ill or apparently “normal”, I am always worthy.
 There is no currency of “deserve” when it comes to being on the planet and the way we think or feel.
 In fact, for me, mental illness is only ever truly “illness” when manifested outwardly or inwardly as beliefs which convince us we do not deserve to be alive because of who or what we are.
 When feelings of unworthiness and shame permeate us body and soul from the inside, like a cancer, this is depression – you basically mentally and emotionally eat yourself alive.